Amsterdam: a gateway to Europe

 This development is also indirectly responsible for the growing number of pharmaceutical companies specialising in the manufacture of such patent-free medicines, particularly in India and China.
 Those are now ready for the next phase and are setting up a worldwide network of branches.
 Sun Pharma is a good example of a successful internationalisation strategy in action; more than half its revenue is currently generated outside India.
 After conquering the American market, the company has now turned its attention to Europe.

 Sun Pharma’s choice for Amsterdam was based on a pre-formulated approach.
 They prepared a list of basic criteria that the ideal site would have to meet.
-This included excellent digital and physical accessibility, a good supply of English-speaking employees and a good connections to all 27 EU Member States.
+This included excellent digital and physical accessibility, a good supply of English-speaking employees and a good connections to all 27 EU member states.
 Equally important was the existence of a large Indian expat community.
 The sum total of these factors narrowed the choice down to the Amsterdam Metropolitan Area.
 "Plus, Schiphol is literally around the corner and all the logistics expertise we need to set up the best possible supply chain solutions is on our doorstep."

 And of paramount importance to a business so directly affected by legislative and regulatory changes, the Hoofddorp office keeps a constant ear to the ground to find out what EU decision makers are saying about further opening up the European Union medicine market.
+And with the recent move of the European Medicines Agency (EMA) to Amsterdam, Sun Pharma has only become happier with their prime choice of location.